A North Carolina family called police for help when Matt Oxendine threatened suicide. Instead, deputies killed him.

 “We ain’t never tried to paint Matt as a saint,” Greg said.

-Neighbors also stopped by Greg’s house looking for Matt, Greg said, because they knew they could count on him.
+Neighbors often stopped by Greg’s house looking for Matt, Greg said, because they knew they could count on him.

 Matt was wild about his wife, Helen.
-They married young and had a little girl, Madison.
-Even when he and Helen separated for a bit, they talked every day.
+They married young and had a little girl, Madison, and even when he and Helen separated for a bit, they talked every day.

 They did everything together, Greg said.
 “You saw Helen, you saw Matt.”